isomerpages/moe-nanchiauhigh/_our-academic-curriculum/Departments/Humanities.md

 1\.
 Sec 1 NE-Humanities Virtual Overseas trip
 <br>2\.
 Sec 2 Johor Bahru National Education-Humanities Learning Journey
 <br>3\.
 Overseas Humanities Learning Journey (Asia)

+**DEPARTMENT PROGRAMMES**

+**Contemporary Singaporean Issues Forum**

+The Contemporary Singaporean Issues or CSI Forum is held annually for Upper secondary students in NCHS to understand the interconnectedness of Singapore and the world they live in.
+The forum aims to:

+(i) raise students’ awareness of societal issues in a contemporary world,

+(ii) motivate them to become concerned citizens who appreciate the complex and

+multifaceted nature of our challenges, and

+(iii) challenge students to think critically so as to propose innovative solutions to today’s problems.

+**Historical Investigations**

+The Humanities Talent Programme seeks to identify students who display keen interest and passion in Humanities.
+Through deeper studies of the Humanities subjects – Geography, History and Literature, students learn to better appreciate complex societal issues from a multi-disciplinary perspective.
+Students in this programme will have many learning opportunities to broaden their exposure in the Humanities.

+Click [here](https://www.nanchiauhigh.moe.edu.sg/our-talent-development/department-based-talent-programmes/humanities-talent-programme) for more information.